pentagonal/Indonesia-Postal-Code/README.md

 }
 ```

-## EXAMPLE MYSQL CODE TO USE BOTH TABLE
+## EXAMPLE MySQL CODE TO USE BOTH TABLE

 ```sql
 SELECT